Embedded Systems Design

 By the end of Embedded Systems Design you can:

 - show your skills in communication, consultation, reflection and cooperation

-- design an embedded system using object-oriented system analysis and design
+- design an embedded system

 - describe the (technical) results that fit into the phases of the V model